Three Warning Signs Your Laser Scanner Training Might Be Deficient

 3. Inexperienced trainers.
 Who trained the trainer, and where did that training take place?
 In the public safety world, textbook training alone just doesn’t cut it.
 The training staff should have real-world experience in scanning for crime scene investigation.
 When trainees have questions that relate to not only how to set up the scanner but alsohow to set it up in the middle of a homicide scene, the trainer should be able to answer those questions from their own experience and background.

 Training is fundamental to successfully laser scanning crime and crash scenes.
-Before your agency invests in a laser scanner, make sure the manufacturer’s training is focused on forensics and the real-world situations you face every day.
+Before your agency invests in a laser scanner or any other scene documentation technology, make sure the manufacturer’s training is focused on forensics and the real-world situations you face every day.